peterb12/A-Tour-Of-Haskell/Week4.md

 ## Homework 4 - convertDNA

 Go back and read your `convertDNA` function from last week.
-Then look at `addOnes` and `multByFives` and your `pg13Attendees` functions.
+Then look at `addOnes` and `multByFives` and your `avengersEndgameMoviegoers` functions.
 How are they similar?
 How are they different?
 If you chose to write type signatures for your functions, what are they?

 Please post your answer to these questions on Google Classroom.